Practical use of variational principles for modeling water waves: Examples in deep water

 This `simple' Hamiltonian is quartic in nonlinearities and involves only first-order derivatives.
 It has to be compared with Zakharov's quartic Hamiltonian (\ref{Hzak}) which involves second-order derivatives and pseudo-differential operators.
 However, Zakharov's quartic Hamiltonian is valid for broad spectra.
 Note that the Hamiltonian (\ref{Hgkg}) cannot be derived from the exact one (\ref{Hexa}), since the latter assumes that irrotationality and incompressibility are both satisfied identically in the bulk, while the incompressibility is not fulfilled by equations (\ref{gkg})--(\ref{surisoL21}).

 To the linear approximation, after elimination of $\phis$, equations (\ref{gkg})--(\ref{surisoL21}) yield

 that is a Klein--Gordon equation.
 For this reason, equations (\ref{gkg})--(\ref{surisoL21}) will be referred here as {\em generalized Klein--Gordon\/} (gKG).
-The Klein--Gordon equation is prominent in mathematical physics and appears, e.g., as a relativistic generalization of the Schr\"odinger equation.
+The Klein--Gordon equation is prominent in mathematical physics and appears, \eg, as a relativistic generalization of the Schr\"odinger equation.
 The Klein--Gordon equation (\ref{gkglin}) admits a special ($2\pi/k$)-periodic traveling wave solution

-Therefore, if $k=\kappa$ the exact dispersion relation of linear waves (i.e., $c^2=g/k$) is recovered, as it should be.
+Therefore, if $k = \kappa$ the exact dispersion relation of linear waves (\ie, $c^2 = g/k$) is recovered, as it should be.
 This means, in particular, that the gKG model is valid for spectra narrow-banded around the wavenumber $\kappa$.

-We focus now on ($2\pi/\kappa$)-periodic progressive waves solution of the gKG equations, i.e., we seek for solutions depending only on the variable $\theta=\kappa(x_1\!-\!c\/t)$.
+We focus now on ($2\pi/\kappa$)-periodic progressive waves solution of the gKG equations, \ie, we seek for solutions depending only on the variable $\theta = \kappa(x_1\!-\!c\/t)$.
 We were not able to find an exact analytic solution but a Stokes-like expansion gives some interesting insights.
 To the seventh-order, we have

-The expansions of $\eta$ and $\phis$ match the exact Stokes wave (c.f.
-Appendix \ref{appsto}) up to the third-order (non-matching coefficients are displayed bold).
+The expansions of $\eta$ and $\phis$ match the exact Stokes wave (\cf Appendix~\ref{appsto}) up to the third-order (non-matching coefficients are displayed bold).
 This is not surprising since the gKG equations are cubic in nonlinearities.
 A bit more surprising is that the phase velocity $c$ is correct up to the fifth-order.
 But the most interesting is that, to the leading order, the $n$-th Fourier coefficient is (for all $n$ up to infinity)

-which is also the case for the exact Stokes wave (Appendix \ref{appsto}).
+which is also the case for the exact Stokes wave (Appendix~\ref{appsto}).

 In comparison, for the cubic Zakharov equations (\ref{eqcze})--(\ref{eqcze2}), the phase velocity is correct only up to the third-order and the Fourier coefficients do not verify the asymptotic behavior (\ref{fourcoef}) (see Appendix \ref{appcze}).
 Truncating Zakharov's Hamiltonian at the order $N+1$ in nonlinearities, the corresponding Stokes double series is correct up to the order $N$ in the expansion parameter.
-But none of these higher approximations have the exact asymptotic behavior (\ref{fourcoef}) for their Fourier coefficients because they involve expansions around $\eta=0$, while the gKG does not.
+But none of these higher approximations have the exact asymptotic behavior (\ref{fourcoef}) for their Fourier coefficients because they involve expansions around $\eta = 0$, while the gKG does not.
 Zakharov's equations are valid for broad spectra, however, unlike the gKG equations.